 Background

-Horse Sport Ireland is happy to announce the reinstatement of the Embryo Transfer Scheme in 2025 following its success over the previous eight years.
-This scheme, which is being funded by the Department of Agriculture, Food and the Marine (DAFM) under the National Breeding Services, aims to increase genetic improvement by maximising the genetic potential of Ireland’s top-class performance mares.
+Horse Sport Ireland is happy to announce the reinstatement of the Embryo Transfer Scheme in 2026, following its success over the previous nine years.
+This scheme, which is being funded by the Department of Agriculture, Food and the Marine (DAFM) under the National Breeding Services, aims to increase genetic improvement by maximizing the genetic potential of Ireland’s top-class performance mares.
 This initiative has been developed to encourage usage of AI and ET in order to accelerate the dissemination of superior genes.
 Performance ponies are also eligible to receive funding under the scheme.

 To accelerate the dissemination of superior performance genes.